-Pantheon Rome Tickets – How to visit the Pantheon and avoid the queue
+Do you need tickets for the Pantheon ?
+How to visit Rome Pantheon and avoid the queue

 Visiting the Pantheon in Rome to witness an architectural wonder of the ancient world is a must when in Italy’s capital.
 It’s one of the most popular sights in Rome – a good reason to make sure you have all the answers on your questions before you visit.
 Like: “Is the Pantheon free?” and “What Pantheon Rome hours suit you best?”.

-We answer all these questions and more, including why it’s advisable to have a skip the line ticket even though no Pantheon Rome tickets are required for admission.
+We answer all these questions and more, including why it’s advisable to have a skip the line ticket since Pantheon Rome tickets are now required for admission.

 What is the Rome Pantheon?